outerbounds/docusaurus/docs/going-to-production-with-metaflow/coordinating-larger-metaflow-projects.md

 - `test` denotes custom branches that can be shared amongst multiple users.
 Use it for deploying experimental versions that can run in parallel with production.
 Deploy custom branches with `--branch foo`.
 - `prod` denotes the global production namespace.
 Use it for deploying the official production version of the project.
 Deploy to production with `--production`.
 For multiple production variants, deploy custom branches with `--production --branch foo`.

 Note that the isolated namespaces offered by `@project` work best when your code is designed to respect these boundaries.
-For instance, when writing results to a table, you can use `current.branch_name` to choose the table to write to or you can disable writes outside production by checking `current.is_production`.\
+For instance, when writing results to a table, you can use `current.branch_name` to choose the table to write to, or you can disable writes outside production by checking `current.is_production`.